Finding Probabilities for Sampling Distributions In Exercises 29–... | Channels for Pearson+

 1

-Step 1: Identify the given information.
-The population mean (μ) is 9.51%, the population standard deviation (σ) is 1.17%, the sample size (n) is 30, and we are tasked with finding the probability that the sample mean (x̄) is greater than 10%.
+Step 1: Identify the key parameters of the problem.
+The population mean (μ) is 652, the population standard deviation (σ) is 1540, and the sample size (n) is 32.
+We are tasked with finding the probability that the sample mean (x̄) is between 400 and 700.

 Step 2: Calculate the standard error of the mean (SE).
 The formula for the standard error is SE = σ / √n.
-Substitute the given values into the formula: SE = 1.17% / √30.
+Substitute the given values for σ and n into the formula to compute SE.

-Step 3: Standardize the sample mean to find the z-score.
-The formula for the z-score is z = (x̄ - μ) / SE.
-Substitute the values: z = (10% - 9.51%) / SE, where SE is the value calculated in Step 2.
+Step 3: Convert the sample mean values (400 and 700) into z-scores using the formula z = (x̄ - μ) / SE.
+Compute the z-scores for both 400 and 700 by substituting the respective values of x̄, μ, and SE.

-Step 4: Use the z-score to find the probability.
-Look up the z-score in the standard normal distribution table or use statistical software to find the cumulative probability corresponding to the z-score.
-Since we are looking for the probability that the sample mean is greater than 10%, calculate 1 - P(Z ≤ z).
+Step 4: Use the standard normal distribution table (or a statistical software) to find the probabilities corresponding to the z-scores calculated in Step 3.
+These probabilities represent the cumulative probabilities up to the z-scores.

 Verified video answer for a similar problem: